 WHY THIS TOUR?

-An Eco-Lodge overnight as the highlight of this amazing 4 days itinerary into the lush green outback of Laos: the northern uplands in Laos are leading the way in providing excursions into the forest to positively benefit the local communities who call this place their home.
+An eco-lodge overnight as the highlight of this amazing 4 day itinerary into the lush green outback of Laos.
+The northern uplands in Laos are leading the way in providing excursions into the forest to positively benefit the local communities who call this place their home.
 Guests will venture under local guidance through a National Protected Area that once was their hunting grounds but now follows strict sustainable guidelines, covers over 4200 square kilometres.

 The protected area allows visitors to join a night safari, travelling by longtail boat through lush jungle vegetation.
 Aside from this exploration of the untouched and protected side of Laos, guests will immerse themselves with vast panoramic vistas en route to the Nam Et – Phou Louey National Protected Area and laze away the evening at Nong Khiaw, the unofficial gateway into the breathtaking mountain scenery around the Nam Ou before returning to Luang Prabang.

 Luang Prabang – Muang Hiam [L, D]

 An early morning departure from your booked accommodation in Luang Prabang signals the start of diving deep into the naturally stunning landscape that lies north of Laos’ most recognisable town.
 The drive to Muang Hiam along a beautiful mountainous road will take approximately 7-8 hours with stops en route to stretch one’s legs and admire the pristine beauty of northern Laos.
 This region of the county has been a long-time favourite for adventure and thrill seekers and backpacking enthusiast for a back-to-nature experience in the northern part of Laos.
 The unspoiled beauty of its rugged mountain ranges, an immense variety of flora and fauna and void of western influences has made this part of the country truly a breath of fresh air.
 Ample stops will be made to admire the scenery.

 Lunch at a local restaurant is included.